jyoo980/jyoo980/README.md

 I find it most rewarding to work on problems that programmers actually face _in practice_; solutions to which will prevent incorrect code from ever being written and deployed in the first place.
+I've gotten my feet wet in industry,
+Most recently as an [applied science](https://www.amazon.science) intern with AWS the Privacy & Security team.
-I've gotten my feet wet in industry, ranging from small startups with 4 backend developers, to behemoths like [@twitter](https://github.com/twitter).
+In the past, I've had the privilege to work at a variety of places, ranging from small startups with 4 backend developers, to behemoths like [@twitter](https://github.com/twitter).

 Before all that, I earned my Master's degree in Computer Science at